aweymo-ui/community/content/2_fanhs.md

 ---

-**I’ve had experience with puzzling archive collections** before working on this project.
+**I’ve had experience with nontraditional archive collections** before working on this project.
 In 2021, I received the annual Visual Resource Association Foundation grant to [survey the Tacoma Public Library’s Richards Collection](https://aweymo.github.io/VRAF_RC.2/), a 500,000+ item “dark archive” to locate, digitize and describe Black, Asian and Native American representation in the collection.

 The process was riddled with dead ends in the form of thousands of school portraits in segregated institutions, industrial patent photos of plywood and appliance parts and countless, unsalvageable bricks of nitrate film.
 As chaotic as this all felt to navigate, the Richards collection still resembled a formal, archival collection from the outside, filed away neatly with and given complete collection level metadata.